boolean-uk/boolean-uk-react-get-and-post-with-server/README.md

 # GET and POST with a Server

+In this exercise, you are going to practice using routes alongside `fetch` requests to a server.

 ## Get Started

 `npx json-server --watch db/db.json --routes db/routes.json --port 3030`

 ## Instructions

-The instructor will demonstarte the following:
+The instructor will demonstrate the following:

 - How to setup and start `json-server`
 - A GET request to the "/tours" endpoint in `/admin/Router.js`